Arc-Celt/Arc-Celt/README.md

 🎓 Master of Data Science at UBC | Bachelor of Arts in Communication at ZJU

-💻 Ex-Software QA Engineer @ Isvision | Aspiring Data Scientist
+💻 Ex-Software QA Engineer Intern @ Isvision | Aspiring Data Scientist

 🐱 Feel free to connect with me!